wcenatus/fetch-dog-search/README.md

-# Take-Home Assessment
+# Fetch Dog Search

 ## Overview

-This is a React Vite project for Fetch, Here I am using the api to fetch and fiter through dogs
+This is a React Vite project built for Fetch.
+The application fetches dog data from an API and provides an interactive search and filtering experience.
+Users can filter through available dogs based on various criteria such as breed, age, and location.

 ## Tech Stack